Fundamental Analysis

 A Difference in Kind — The Carry-Trade

-It is critical to note that what works among peers in the developed countries is entirely different in emerging markets.
+It is critical to note that what works among peers in developed countries is entirely different in emerging markets.
 It is more than a difference of scale — it is a difference in kind.
-Investors who borrow in relatively cheaper developed country money markets in order to invest in relatively higher yielding emerging markets are carry-traders.
+Investors who borrow in relatively cheaper developed country money markets in order to invest in relatively higher-yielding emerging markets are carry-traders.
 They are not buying the emerging market currency for any reason other than to take advantage of its higher rate of return.
 The higher the rate, the more attractive the currency — within limits.
-An investor may like the 8% return in, say, Turkey but shun 38% in Nigeria because of Nigeria’s country risk, or the risk of fraud, expropriation, accounting errors, and other problems either real or imagined.
+An investor may like the 8% return in, say, Turkey but shun 38% in Nigeria because of Nigeria’s country risk, the risk of fraud, expropriation, accounting errors, and other problems, either real or imagined.

-Ironically, capital flows to emerging markets has the perverse effect of causing their currencies to rise, not fall, as the interest rate parity theory demands.
+Ironically, capital flows to emerging markets have the perverse effect of causing their currencies to rise, not fall, as the interest rate parity theory demands.
 Countries like Brazil complained bitterly when the US Federal Reserve cut interest rates to zero because hot money flows to Brazil were pushing inflation as well as lifting the currency, harming exports.
 Brazilian Finance Minister Mantega used the term “currency war” at a G20 meeting in 2010.
-Carry-traders were getting a double benefit, not only the higher yield, but also currency appreciation.
+Carry-traders were getting a double benefit, not only the higher yield but also currency appreciation.

 Risk Sentiment

 We may accept that the world is divided roughly into developed countries with relatively slow growth and low but stable interest rates, and the emerging market world has higher growth and higher rates of return — and never the twain shall meet.
-However, sometimes a developed country can behave like an emerging market if risk sentiment is at an extreme.
+However, sometimes, a developed country can behave like an emerging market if risk sentiment is at an extreme.
 Let’s take the case of “The Two ECB Rate Cuts.”
-In November 2011, the ECB cut its benchmark rate and instead of buying the euro, as the parity theory calls for, traders sold it.
+In November 2011, the ECB cut its benchmark rate, and instead of buying the euro, as the parity theory calls for, traders sold it.
 The euro fell not because Europe was offering a relatively lower rate of return, which might seem logical, or even that it had become a funding currency for carry trades (although it probably did), but rather because the peripheral sovereign debt problem was still blazing.
 At that point, yields on peripheral country bonds were vastly higher than US notes or Bunds because investors demanded extra yield in case the eurozone were to break up.

 In the 2011 case, risk sentiment interfered deeply with the interest parity assumption.
 In the 2013 case, interest parity worked as theory said it should, equilibrating principal plus interest across borders.
 A more refined and workable interest rate parity theory would incorporate risk sentiment.
 The economist’s rule “all other things being equal” is fatal in this, as well as other, cases.
 All other things are hardly ever equal.